kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 specification and server side behaviour at anytime in a way that can break authentication.
 We would be playing "forever catch up", with potentially no specification, and no input to the development of Entra ID and our needs.

+Evidence already shows that even with a specification, it has been extremely challenging for Samba 4 ADDC to keep up with MS ADDC.
+Without a specification this becomes even more difficult.
+Since there is no requirement for Entra ID to maintain a specification they can also choose to move faster than MS ADDC does.

 A suggestion is that we can extend the protocols with more secure techniques for our own use cases in future, but we would still need to support the "minimum" viable that Windows does to maintain interop.